-The first thing you should know is that mortgage lenders, in general, don’t accept credit cards.
-One reason is that mortgage lenders would have to pay transaction-related fees.
+It’s possible to pay your mortgage with a credit card, but it takes a little effort.
+Mortgage lenders in general don’t accept credit cards.
+One reason is that mortgage lenders would incur transaction-related fees.
 Lenders also don’t like the idea of your paying one debt by taking on another debt.

 [Read: Best 0% APR Credit Cards.]